mafintosh/blog/posts/pragmatic-modularity.md

 })
 ```

-What if I want to use gunzip something that isn't available over http?
+What if I want to gunzip something that isn't available over http?
 Then I cannot use this module since it couples http.
 It is easy to fix though.
 We can use streams to decouple I/O from the module

 ``` js
 var gunzipStream = require('gunzip-stream')